JiMcNulty/FDC/README.md

 # FDC - Non-linear frame deformation calibration and compensation 2.1
 ### For 3D printers running Klipper

+## Benefits
+1. Dynamically readjusting your z height, bed mesh and tilt to make sure your first layer and every layer after that are perfect!
+2. Improve overall print time by eliminating the need to do a bed mesh before each print
+3. Improve overall print time by enabling you to start the print without heat soaking

 ## Credits
 * This project lies upon the hard work and dedication of [Deutherius](https://github.com/Deutherius), [alchemyEngine](https://github.com/alchemyEngine) and [tanaes]( https://github.com/tanaes)
 * Although not involved in this specific project, most of the heavy lifting was done by them and most of the code in this project was writen by them.